 ClearCube is a trusted partner to successful centralization and virtualization with our secure and innovative Virtual Desktop Infrastructure VDI solutions.
 What lies at the heart of our mission is the principle that VDI projects need more than end-to-end planning.
-We understand that in the end, it is the endpoint device which delivers a truly optimized VDI experience.
+We understand that in the end, it is the endpoint device that delivers a truly optimized VDI experience.
 Our engineering team thinks beyond the product by creating tailored solutions which fulfill the many different needs of our clients.

 To start with, the ClearCube team offers a wide range of Thin Clients, Zero Clients, Blade PCs and storage/compute solutions.
 Among these, we suggest you use the Raspberry Pi as an initial solution for your VDI needs.
 This matters even more if you run a startup or would like first-hand experience in knowing how VDI solutions work.